On the connectivity of the disjointness graph of segments of point sets in general position in the plane: The proof of Theorem

-We now emphasize some crucial properties of the collections of $a-b$ paths constructed above, which will be exploited in the next two cases.
-Note that all the $\delta(P;a,b)$ paths, except $T^*= a (x^-_2 y^+_s ) (x^-_1 x^+_1) (y^+_1x^+_2) b$, provided by Lemma~\ref{lem:X} are contained in $G$, and that only in the case when $q=p=1,$ and $r=0$ was needed to use exactly a vertex not in $G$, namely $x^-_1 x^+_1$.
+We now emphasize some crucial properties of the collections of paths constructed above, which will be exploited in the next two cases.
+Note that all the paths, except , provided by Lemma~\ref{lem:X} are contained in , and that only in the case when and was needed to use exactly a vertex not in , namely .

-We will say that an $a-b$ path $afgb$ of length $3$ of $D(P)$ is {\em ordered with respect to} $o$ if there exists a straight line $\ell$ passing through $o$ such that the vertices (segments) $f$ and $g$ lie on distinct sides of $\ell$.
-Similarly, a collection of $a-b$ paths of $D(P)$ will be called {\em ordered} if each of its paths of length $3$ is ordered with respect to $o$.
-The following observation is easy to check and will be used in the next cases.

-\begin{obs} Each path of length 3 constructed in Lemma~\ref{lem:X} is ordered with respect to $o$, and hence each of the collections of $\delta(P;a,b)$ $a-b$ paths given in the proof of Lemma~\ref{lem:X} is ordered. \end{obs}
+We will say that an path of length of is \emph{ordered with respect to} if there exists a straight line passing through such that the vertices (segments) and lie on distinct sides of .
+Similarly, a collection of paths of will be called \emph{ordered} if each of its paths of length is ordered with respect to .
+The following observation is easy to check and will be used in the next cases. \begin{observation} Each path of length 3 constructed in Lemma~\ref{lem:X} is ordered with respect to , and hence each of the collections of paths given in the proof of Lemma~\ref{lem:X} is ordered. \end{observation}

-0.2cm {\sc Case 2.} {\bf Suppose that $a$ and $b$ are large with respect to $P$ and $o$ is endpoint of both $a$ and $b$.}
+\textsc{ Case 2.} \textbf{Suppose that is a common endpoint of and , and that their two leaves are in .}

-By performing a suitable rotation of $P$ around $o$, if necessary, we may assume that the leaves of $a$ and $b$ have negative $y$-coordinate.
-Let $x^-_1$ and $x^+_1$ be the leaves of $a$ and $b$, respectively.
-Then $a=ox^-_1$ and $b=ox^+_1$.
-Also, by reflecting $P$ along the $y$-axis, if necessary, we can assume that $p-1=|X^-(P)|\leq |X^+(P)|=q-1$.
-See Figure~\ref{fig:V}.
+By performing a suitable rotation of around , if necessary, we may assume that the leaves of and have negative -coordinate.
+Let and be the leaves of and , respectively.
+Then and .
+Also, by reflecting along the -axis, if necessary, we can assume that .
+In order to use some of the facts showed in Case 1, let us label the points of as in that case.
+In particular, we let and , as depicted in Figure~\ref{fig:V}. \begin{remark} Hence and are integers such that and . \end{remark} Our strategy to prove Case 2 is as follows.
+The first part of the proof corresponds to the case in which , and the argument proceeds in the same way as in Case 1, but much shorter by virtue of several facts stated in Case 1.
+The last part of the proof is checked by induction on .